reframejs/reframe/docs/overview.template.md

 #### Customization

-Reframe is desgined with easy customization in mind, and the following examples are easy to achieve:
+Reframe is designed with easy customization in mind, and the following examples are easy to achieve:
  - Custom server
    - Add server endpoints: RESTful/GraphQL API endpoints, authentication endpoints, etc.